Hayabusa2: Sample return

 Replica of Hayabusas sample-return capsule (SRC) used for re-entry.
 Hayabusa2s capsule is of the same size, measuring 40 cm in diameter and using a parachute for touchdown.

 The spacecraft collected and stored the samples in separate sealed containers inside the sample-return capsule (SRC), which is equipped with thermal insulation.
 The container is 40 cm external diameter, 20 cm in height, and a mass of about 16 kg.

 At the end of the science phase in November 2019, Hayabusa2 used its ion engines to change orbit and return to Earth.
 Hours before Hayabusa2 flew past Earth in late 2020, it released the capsule, on 5 December 2020 at 05:30 UTC.
 The capsule was released spinning at one revolution per three seconds, and re-entered the Earth's atmosphere at 12 km/s.
 Deploying a radar-reflective parachute at an altitude of about 10 km, it ejected its heat shield while transmitting a position beacon signal.
 The sample capsule landed at the Woomera Test Range in Australia.
 The total flight distance was 5.24 e9km.

 Any volatile substances will be collected before the sealed containers are opened.
 The samples will be curated and analyzed at JAXA's Extraterrestrial Sample Curation Center, where international scientists can request a small portion of the samples.
 The spacecraft brought back a capsule containing carbon-rich asteroid fragments that scientists believe could provide clues about the ancient delivery of water and organic molecules to Earth.

 One of the facility-to-facility transfer containers (FFTC) of Hayabusa2 returned samples given to NASA by JAXA.

 JAXA is sharing a portion of these samples with NASA.
-In exchange, NASA will provide JAXA a percentage of a sample of asteroid Bennu, when the agency's OSIRIS-REx spacecraft returned to Earth from the space rock on 24 September 2023.
+In exchange, NASA is providing JAXA a percentage of a sample from asteroid Bennu, after the agency's OSIRIS-REx spacecraft returned to Earth from the space rock on 24 September 2023.

 A November 2024 study published in Meteoritics & Planetary Science examined a sample returned from the asteroid Ryugu by the Hayabusa2 mission.
 Despite stringent contamination control measures, terrestrial microorganisms rapidly colonized the sample.
 Researchers concluded that the observed microbial growth originated from Earthly contamination during sample preparation rather than being indigenous to the asteroid.
 This finding underscores the difficulty of preventing microbial contamination, even in highly controlled laboratory environments.